I recently went through a very long process thinking about how to choose a country to live in.

-I know from conversations with other expats that deciding where to live abroad is far from an easy decision, no matter why you want to move or where you’re thinking of moving to.
+Deciding which country to move to is far from an easy decision, no matter why you want to move or where you’re thinking of moving to.
 And that’s because…

 The decision to move abroad is equally as complex when it’s your first time moving abroad as it is when it’s your 4th or 7th time.

 People love to feel comfortable and safe, expats included.
-So even as we may not be 100% happy with where we live now, the evil that we know is better than the devil that we don’t know.
-And so it’s not all that easy to pack up and leave our comfort zone, no matter how frustrated we are with our lives otherwise.
+So even when you are not 100% happy where we live now, the evil that you know is better than the devil that you don’t know.
+As a result, it’s not all that easy to pack up and leave one’s comfort zone, no matter how fed up or ready for a big change you may be.

-It’s all the more difficult to leave your comfort zone if you’re actually really happy with your life.
-But then, the opportunity of a lifetime comes along and there’s a part of you that’s afraid that you’d be missing out if you didn’t make the leap.
+It’s all the more difficult to leave the comfort zone if you’re actually really happy with your life.
+But then, the opportunity of a lifetime comes along and there’s a part of you that is afraid to miss out on it.

-In any case, moving abroad is much more about taking a risk and being prepared to make things work along the way.
+At the end of the day, moving abroad is so much about simply taking a risk and being prepared to make things work along the way.

 I never had a job lined up nor a place to live.
 I just made things work through sheer stubborness.
 But that sort of approach can wear anyone down pretty fast.

 I made some epically bad decisions that way, even though I will never regret the adventures that I had along the way because of it.